 Behind The Scenes: Don’t underestimate the athleticism of cowboys

-SAN ANGELO– It doesn’t take just passion and family tradition to compete in a rodeo it takes a lot of athleticism behind the scenes just like any other sport.
+SAN ANGELO, Texas — It doesn’t take just passion and family tradition to compete in a rodeo — it takes a lot of athleticism behind the scenes just like any other sport.